 }

-If you observe above example, we created a multiple arraylists (arrlist, arrlist2) and adding an elements to the arraylists in different ways.
+If you observe the above example, we created multiple arraylists (arrlist, arrlist2) and added elements to the arraylists in different ways.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-In c#, you have different ways to access arraylist elements i.e. either by using index positions or by iterating through an arraylist using for / foreach loops.
+In c#, you have different ways to access ArrayList elements, i.e., either using index positions or by iterating through an ArrayList using for / foreach loops.

-Following is the example of accessing arraylist elements in different ways.
+Following is an example of accessing arraylist elements in different ways.

 using System;